indiana-university/rivet-react/CONTRIBUTING.md

 export * from "./path/to/component/index.jsx";
 ```

 To add a new section to the documentation, edit `styleguide.config.cjs` and add a new `sections` entry.
-They will typically follow the this pattern.
+They will typically follow this pattern.

 ```js
 {